Multi-Agent System

 3. Task Assignment

-Agents are assigned specific tasks with clear boundaries:
+Agents are assigned specific tasks based on their specialization:

 4. State Synchronization